Skip to main content

 1) Medical consult (confirm, document, escalate).
 Confirm a pre-trip visit with a clinician who can review high-altitude travel.
 Bring your route details: highest planned altitude, sleeping-altitude progression, and how quickly you ascend by road, rail, or air.
 Document medication review outcomes, especially any sedating drugs or other respiratory depressants to avoid at altitude, and write down what should trigger a stop, a call, or descent.
 Escalate early if your case is complex or preventive-medication guidance is unclear.

 2) Insurance check (confirm, document, escalate).
 Confirm coverage in writing for your exact itinerary and activity profile, not a generic category answer.
-Document the policy number, contact path, and offline proof, such as a PDF or screenshot, then fill in any missing limits only after verification.
+Document the policy number, contact path, and offline proof, such as a PDF or screenshot, then fill in any missing limits only once the insurer confirms them.
 Escalate unresolved wording before departure so you are not interpreting policy language during an emergency.

 3) Acclimatization plan (confirm, document, escalate).
 Confirm your route logic on a daily sheet before you travel.
 Document, per day, your highest point, sleeping altitude, ascent method, and exposure duration.
 Then mark days where you can go higher in daytime and return to a lower sleeping altitude, since that pattern is less stressful than sleeping high.
 Escalate any day with no lower-sleep fallback or tightly stacked ascent days and revise before departure.